Dekel Keinan

-Dekel Keinan (דקל קינן; born 15 September 1984) is an Israeli association footballer who plays as a central defender.
+Dekel Keinan (דקל קינן; born 15 September 1984) is an Israeli association footballer who plays as a central defender and manager for the Los Angeles Force of the National Independent Soccer Association.

 Early life

 Keinan was born in Rosh HaNikra, Israel, to a family of Ashkenazi Jewish descent.

 Club career

 Maccabi Haifa

 Keinan started his career with the Maccabi Haifa youth team.
 He made his first team debut in the 2002–03 season, making seven appearances.
 On 6 November 2003 he made his European debut in the second round of the 2003–04 UEFA Cup, a 0–0 draw with La Liga side Valencia.

 In the 2004–05 season, he went on loan to fellow Israeli Premier League side Bnei Sakhnin, making 23 appearances and scoring five goals.
 The following season he joined Maccabi Netanya on loan, making 21 appearances and scoring two goals.

 His first goal for Maccabi came in the 2007–08 Israeli Premier League season, a 3–0 win over Bnei Yehuda at the Bloomfield Stadium on 10 November 2007.

 In the 2009–10 season he made eleven appearances in Maccabi's UEFA Champions League campaign as they reached the group stages.